-Why should SEL be implemented in the classroom?
+Why should social-emotional learning be implemented in the classroom?
 Studies show that supporting students’ social and emotional development produces an 11-percentage point gain in grades and test scores.
 Sustaining a focus on social and emotional growth through adolescence is crucial for improving achievement and outcomes beyond school.

-The best way to foster social emotional skills is through daily practice: in our classrooms.
-These 14 districts recognize the importance of both academic achievement and the social and emotional skills that lead students to become healthy and productive adults.
+The best way to foster social-emotional skills is through daily practice: in our classrooms.
+These 14 districts recognize the importance of implementing social and emotional learning programs to boost academic achievement and build the social and emotional skills that lead students to become healthy and productive adults.

 Sign up for Move This World’s newsletter to stay up to date on social emotional learning.